jalaaraj/jalaaraj.github.io/_pages/about.md

 ------
 I am a PhD candidate in the [EECS department](https://engineering.uci.edu/dept/eecs) at the University of California, Irvine, advised by Prof. [Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/).
 I received my B.E. degree in Computer and Communications Engineering from American University of Beirut in 2020 and my M.Sc. degree in Electrical Engineering from University of California, Irvine in 2023.

-My research interests are in the areas of internet of things, privacy, and network measurements.
+My research interests are in the areas of Internet-of-Things, privacy, and network measurements.

 Work Experience
 ------